-With over 10 million foreign visitors reported to have come into South Africa in 2016 and predictions by PwC that the country’s hotel industry is set for steady growth in the next five years – it’s evident that there are opportunities for tourist accommodations to increase their occupancy rates and income.
+With over 10 million foreign visitors reported to have come to South Africa in 2016 and predictions by PwC that the country’s hotel industry is set for steady growth in the next five years – it’s evident that there are opportunities for tourist accommodations to increase their occupancy rates and income.

 To help accommodation businesses including hotels, BnBs, guest houses, lodges, caravan, camping and conferencing venues to distinguish themselves, the Tourism Grading Council of South Africa (TGCSA), a quality assurance body, wants these types of businesses to get themselves graded.

 The grading of establishments is done by TGCSA, which forms part of South African Tourism.
 Qualified grading assessors make their assessments based on a number of factors including amenities and facilities available, food, beverages and location, among others.
-The establishment is then given stars (one to five) corresponding with the quality of their facilities and services.
+The establishment is then given stars (one to five) corresponding to the quality of their facilities and services.
 They also receive a TGCSA Star insignia to display in their establishments.

 While getting graded is not a requirement, it is recommended by TGCSA because of the competitive advantage it can offer businesses.